mhx/dwarfs/doc/mkdwarfs.md

   you can switch to `ascii`, which is like `unicode`, but looks less fancy.

-- `--help`:
+- `-h`, `--help`:
+  Show usage and the most common basic options.

+- `-H`, `--long-help`:
-  Show program help, including defaults, compression level detail and supported compression algorithms.
+  Show full usage with all options, including defaults, compression level detail and supported compression algorithms.

 If experimental Python support was compiled into `mkdwarfs`, you can use the following option to enable customizations via the scripting interface: